 When Should I Call My Doctor?

-Diarrhea should not be ignored, since it can result in loss of fluid and nutrition and can be uncomfortable.
+Diarrhea should not be ignored, since it can result in dehydration and can be uncomfortable.
 Call your doctor immediately if you have any one or more of the following:

 - 6 or more loose bowel movements per day for more than 2 days in a row.

 - Blood in or around the anal area, in the stool, on the toilet paper or in the toilet bowl.

 - Inability to drink liquids for more than 24 hours.